 iii) Large Camping Chairs

-If you are camping trailer and RV free as we do, cargo space is tight and camp chairs can take up a lot of space, especially the flat-folding ones.
-When choosing your camping chair, go for quality over quantity, and make sure that the chair you choose isn't too bulky for transportation.
+If you are tight for space as we are, chairs can take up a lot of space, especially the flat-folding ones.
+When choosing your chair, go for quality over quantity, and make sure that the chair you choose isn't too bulky for transportation.

-Camping for beginners shouldn't be so complicated to the point where you are not only acclimatizing yourself to the basics and the joys of camping with kids, but also dealing with the complexities of high-tech gear.
+Camping for beginners shouldn't be so complicated to the point where you are not only acclimatizing yourself to the basics and the joys of taking the kids camping but also dealing with the complexities of high-tech gear.

 As long as your setup is well equipped with the right camping essentials to fulfil the basic functions, you don't need all of the bells and whistles and to spend a whole lot of money.